ansys/ansys-tools-visualization-interface/doc/source/user_guide/index.rst

 Customize your own plotter
 ==========================

-The PyAnsys Visualizer provides a base class, ``PlotterInterface``, for customizing certain functions of the plotter.
+The Visualization Interface tool provides a base class, ``PlotterInterface``, for customizing certain functions of the plotter.
 This class provides a set of methods that can be overridden so that you can adapt the plotter to the specific need of your PyAnsys library.